panteleev-ya/C-CPP/Archiver/README.md

 # Archiver
 This is the archiver which can:
 * Collect some files in one archive
-  > a.exe --file data.arc --create a.txt b.bin c.bmp
+  > a.exe --file data.arc --create f1.txt a.bmp
 * Show the list of files in archive
   > a.exe --file data.arc --list
 * Unarchive all files